This hotel has it all – two pools, themed restaurants, a sea-view bar and as much sand as you need.

 A curtain of mountains is the backdrop to this hotel, while out the front a carpet of sand unrolls all the way to Vila Baleira.
 It’s a lovely, albeit 45-minute, walk there or you can take the courtesy bus, which takes 5.

-Two super-sized pools snake their way past Balinese beds and an al fresco whirlpool.
+Two super-sized pools snake their way past Balinese beds.
 The restaurant scene includes an Italian place, and the bar is all geared up for sunset.
 Plus, there's access to the Pestana Colombos Premium Club next door.

 TripAdvisor Traveller Rating